Mak-Pro/jotform/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [https://localhost:3000](https://localhost:3000) with your browser to see the result.
+If don't need https, in package.json please remove flag --experimental-https in "client" script and change on http in "open-browser" script.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.